msandia2022/msandia2022.github.io/P4-Follow-Line-SETR.md

 In this practice, we have implemented an algorithm that enables a robot to follow a line within a circuit.
 The robot's behavior is monitored and reported through messages sent using the MQTT protocol.
 The primary goals are to ensure precise line-following performance and real-time communication of the robot's state.

 ## Implementation
+### Line-Following Algorithm
+### MQTT Communication

+## Conclusion
+This practice demonstrated the implementation of a line-following robot capable of real-time communication using MQTT.
+The system achieved reliable line tracking and accurate state reporting.

 ## Demonstration
 <video width="600" controls>